edderror/edderror/README.md

 i’m 16
 i’m biromantic, yeah yeah, but sometimes my flags change depending on how i really feel. i am taken.
-I have discord but ask for it first please thats all BAII
+I play a lot of games like roblox, star rail and others yea I have discord but ask for it first please thats all BAII
 <p align="center">